nipy/nipy/doc/glossary.rst

       scriptability, and image visualization.
 It uses the :term:`GPL` license.

+   BSD
+      Berkeley software distribution license.
+The BSD_ license is permissive, in that it allows you to modify and use the code without requiring that you use the same license.
+It allows you to distribute closed-source binaries.

    BOLD
       Contrast that is blood oxygen level dependent.
 When a brain area becomes active, blood flow increases to that area.
 It